rackerlabs/rackspace-how-to/content/rackspace-cdn/differences-between-rackspace-cdn-and-rackspace-cloud-files.md

 -   Users of Rackspace CDN specify the origins that host the content, and the CDN pulls the content from these origins.
-Origins can be dedicated servers, cloud servers, cloud load balancers, or even servers hosted outside of Rackspace.
+Origins can be dedicated servers, cloud servers, cloud load balancers, Cloud Files container or even servers hosted outside of Rackspace.
     Users of Cloud Files can CDN-enable a container, thereby distributing the contents of that container to the CDN's edge nodes.
-In Rackspace CDN, it is not yet possible to specify a Cloud Files container as an origin.
 -   Rackspace CDN has no limit on purges.
 Cloud Files limits the number of purges per account, per day to 25.
 -   Rackspace CDN does not yet support streaming video from Cloud Files